On the Folklore set and Dirichlet spectrum for matrices: Proofs of Theorems and

-and We can then copy the proof above replacing $\Vert\cdot \Vert_{\infty}$ by $\Vert\cdot\Vert_2^{\prime}$ whenever considering $\psi^{2\times 1}_{\ux}$.
+We can then copy the proof above replacing $\Vert\cdot \Vert_{\infty}$ by $\Vert\cdot\Vert_2^{\prime}$ whenever considering $\psi^{2\times 1}_{\ux}$.
 Again by the same argument, it suffices to show the accordingly altered variant of \eqref{claim}.
 For the estimate \eqref{eq:unn}, the only place where we needed $\Vert\cdot\Vert_2$ to be the maximum norm is to deduce that the projected vectors satisfy \eqref{eq:spet}.
-However, in view of \eqref{eq:noon}, now the defining property of norm $\Vert\cdot\Vert_2^{\prime}$ just means that this equality still holds.
-The proof of the reverse inequality \eqref{eq:rever} is analogous to the above, only with different implied constants in \eqref{eq:impco}. \end{proof}
+However, in view of \eqref{eq:noon}, the defining property of $\Vert\cdot\Vert_2^{\prime}$ means that the according equality still holds.
+The proof of the reverse inequality \eqref{eq:rever} is analogous to the above, only with different implied constants in \eqref{eq:impco}.
+The case $\ell=2$ is done up to the full rank claim.